 You’re allowed to borrow up to 50% of your vested account balance to a maximum of $50,000.
 Plans often establish a minimum amount and restrict the number of loans you can take at any one time.
 Repayment is usually in the form of installments automatically deducted from your paycheck.

 If you leave your job, any unpaid portion of the loan will be calculated as income and be subject to taxation and, if you’re under the age 59 1/2, a penalty.

 Editor’s Note: The 401k plan is a valuable tool for building wealth over the long haul, but maybe you need to “catch up” on your retirement savings.
-That’s where my colleague Jim Fink comes in.
-Jim has the proven ability to unlock big gains in a short amount of time.
+That’s where my colleague Jimmy Butts comes in.